tayloraswift/swift-evolution/proposals/nnnn-abbreviate-retroactive.md

 We would permit attaching `@retroactive` to an unconditional conformance to a protocol defined in the same module, if that protocol refines protocols defined outside the module.
 The compiler would recognize that conforming to the local protocol necessarily implies conformances to the external protocols, and would treat the attribute as if it were applied to each of the implied external protocols.

+## Detailed Design

+- The compiler will accept a single `@retroactive` attribute on a conformance to a protocol defined in the current module, if that protocol refines external protocols.
+- The conformance will be treated as retroactive for all implied external protocols.
+- The `@retroactive` attribute is only valid when the local protocol’s inheritance tree includes protocols external to the module.
+- Only unconditional conformances are eligible for this syntax.

 ### Example

 **Today:**